intel/iot-js-api/api/ble/README.md

 <a name="bpd">
 ### The `BluetoothPeripheralDevice` interface
-This object is created returned by `require`.
-It has the following read-only properties.
+This object is created and returned by `require`.
+It has the following read-only properties:

 | Property  | Type   | Optional | Default value | Represents |
 | ---       | ---    | ---      | ---           | ---        |